Docker

 Can an AI agent delete data through the Docker MCP server? +

 Yes.
 The Docker server exposes 4 destructive tools including remove_container, remove_image, remove_network.
 These permanently remove resources with no undo.
-Intercept blocks destructive tools by default so they never reach the upstream server.
+PolicyLayer blocks destructive tools by default so they never reach the upstream server.

 How do I prevent bulk modifications through Docker? +

 The Docker server has 5 write tools including create_container, create_network, create_volume.
-Set rate limits in your policy file -- for example, rate_limit: 10/hour prevents an agent from making more than 10 modifications per hour.
-Intercept enforces this at the transport layer.
+Set a rate limit in your policy -- for example, 10 calls per hour prevents an agent from making more than 10 modifications per hour.
+PolicyLayer enforces this at the gateway, before calls reach Docker.

 How many tools does the Docker MCP server expose? +